• Skip to primary navigation

 • Mustard - I use wholegrain mustard to enhance the flavor and add a mild spiciness to sweet honey-covered roasted vegetables.
 Dijon mustard works great too if you want something a bit stronger.

-• Garlic - Fresh garlic is a great flavoring, and adds sweetness and nuttiness to roasted carrots and parsnips.
+• Garlic - Fresh garlic is a great flavoring and adds sweetness and nuttiness to roasted carrots and parsnips.
 Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.

 Prepare the Honey Glaze

 Preheat the oven to 180° C (360° F).
-Finely chop the thyme leaves, turn the garlic into a paste, and set them aside.
+Finely chop the fresh thyme leaves, turn the garlic into a paste, and set them aside.

 finely chopped garlic and thyme leaves on a cutting board